 Warm doughs get sticky very easily.
 The yeast gets active and starts producing gas whilst kneading.
 Many home bakers don’t knead their dough enough as they get it stuck to everything as it gets too warm and sticky!
-Use a thermometer and the cold water to drop the doughs temperature!
+Use a thermometer and cold water to drop the temperature of the dough!

 How to manage desired dough temperature.

 Flour that’s soaked in water with yeast will mature the fresh flour it mixes with.
 Prepare a biga, poolish or pâte fermentée (or a sourdough levain) in advance.
 Preferment 10-50% of the total weight of flour used in the recipe.